Skip to content

 Tapia Celebration for Diversity in Computing

-Annual conference presented by The Center for Minorities and People with Disabilities in Information Technology to bring together people from all backgrounds and ethnicities.
+The annual Tapia Conference is presented by The Center for Minorities and People with Disabilities in Information Technology to bring together people from all backgrounds and ethnicities.

 • For: students, faculty, researchers and professionals in computing with disabilities